underscoreio/essential-slick/src/pages/4-combining-actions.md

   map(msgs => msgs.map(reverse))
 ~~~

 ...which will give us an action that returns actions!
-Note the crazy type signature there.
+Note the crazy type signature.

-You can find yourself in this situation when you're trying to do something like a join, but not quite.
+You can find yourself in this awkward situation when you're trying to do something like a join, but not quite.
 The puzzle is how to run this kind of a beast.

 This is where `DBIO.sequence` saves us.
-Rather than produce many actions via `msgs.map(reverse)` we return a single action:
+Rather than produce many actions via `msgs.map(reverse)` we use `DBIO.sequence` to return a single action:

 ~~~ scala
 val updates: DBIO[Seq[Int]] =